A reflection on Luke 16:19-31

 Moses and the prophets, for sin deeply mourned.

-Yet dives again to Abraham pleaded,
+Yet Dives again to Abraham pleaded,

 Sure that a dead man was just what was needed.